Mccomjon/Giphy-Viewer/README.md

 #
 2.)
 As a mobile worker, I want to view gifs on my phone during lunch, so I can pass the time
 #
 3.)
-As a desktop user, I want to scroll view even more of my favorite GIFs.
+As a desktop user, I want to scroll view as many of my favorite GIFs as I can.